 Review of policies and procedures.

 Discussion with pharmacists.

 Observation.

 2.6.g.
-Pharmacists provide or participate in hospital-sponsored disease prevention and wellness promotion programs within the hospital, and community (e.g., smoking cessation, weight reduction, immunization);
+Pharmacists participate in disease prevention and wellness promotion programs within the hospital, and community, if possible (e.g., smoking cessation, weight reduction, immunization, etc.);

 Examples of wellness promotion programs may include immunization programs, smoking cessation programs, weight loss programs, medication regimen reviews and discussions with patients about their level of medication adherence, which can be in any patient care setting.